ekerejosh/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 2. strchr
 Write a function that locates a character in a string. means that you need to create a function that searches for a specific character within a given string.
 The function should return a pointer to the first occurrence of the character in the string if it's found, or a null pointer if the character is not present.
+3. strspn
+Write a function that gets the length of a prefix substring. means that you need to create a function that calculates and returns the length of a substring that is a prefix of a given string.